kammitama5/kammitama5.github.io/_posts/2019-07-10-Wednesday-July-10th.md

 ## My dad made a comment
 - My dad writes very thoughtful, profound emails.
 He studied in the UK for his Master's, and brought back a bunch of literature, which I devoured as a teenager.
-He had books from the great philosophers, even though his primary interest was in Economics and Statistics (and indeed, he was the first one to introduce me to R, my first programming language).
+He had books from the great philosophers , as well as banned books, (and I spent a good chunk of my teenage years thinking about being, identity, purpose and the    invention and worth of money) even though his primary interest was in Economics and Statistics (and indeed, he was the first one to introduce me to R, my first programming language).
 - He mentioned in a recent email that he had never heard me complain about snow in Undergrad.
 Now that I think